ddev/ddev/docs/content/users/quickstart.md

 A settings file already exists for your application, so ddev did not generate one.
 Run 'ddev describe' to find the database credentials for this application.
 Successfully imported database for drupal8
 ```

-#### Non-interactive usage
+#### Non-Interactive Usage

-If you want to use import-db without answering prompts, you can use the `--src` flag to provide the path to the import asset.
-If you are importing an archive, and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--src` flag.
+If you want to use `import-db` without answering prompts, you can use the `--src` flag to provide the path to the import asset.
+If you’re importing an archive and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--src` flag.
 Examples:

 ```bash
 ddev import-db --src=/tmp/mydb.sql.gz